Overweight and Obesity Rates in Europe

 More self-reported than measured data were available.
 Self-reported data showed that obesity rates in most countries ranged from 10–14.9% in 2001–2005, followed by 15–19.9%.
 The number of countries with obesity rates higher than 20% was greater than those with less than 10% obesity.
 Self reported data on overweight in men ranged from around 50% in Switzerland and Latvia to nearly 70% in Slovakia and Malta.
-The lowest obesity prevalence was reported from Switzerland and Italy, the highest in Greece and Malta where more than 1 in 4 men were obese.
-Switzerland and Italy had the lowest proportion of overweight women, Greece and the UK the highest.
+The lowest obesity prevalence was reported from Switzerland and Italy, the highest in Greece and Malta where more than 1 in 4 men were affected by obesity.
+Switzerland and Italy had the lowest proportion of women with overweight, Greece and the UK the highest.
 Obesity prevalence in women was lowest in Switzerland and Sweden, highest in Greece, Malta and Latvia.

 On a global level the obesity prevalence in adults is 7.7% in men and 9.8% in women.
 Particularly affected are a number of populations in the WHO Western Pacific Region, the West Indies, the United States of America and Australia.2

 Age-standardised overweight and obesity prevalence has increased over time in most European countries.
-This means that the increasing number of Europeans with excess weight is not only a consequence of a greater number of elderly, who are more prone to be overweight than younger people, but that the population in general has become more overweight.
+This means that the increasing number of Europeans with excess weight is not only a consequence of a greater number of elderly, who are more prone to having overweight than younger people, but that the population in general has become more affected by overweight.